k3ypusher/musicbox-help/README.md

 `.8ball` Ask the magic 8 ball a question.

+`.choose <string>` Let the bot pick a choice for you from a list of options, seperated by any non word character (except spaces).

 `.stats` Overall statistics about songs in the database.

 `.random` Add a random song to the playlist.